 It’s common for a man’s penis to appear to shrink when he encounters cold water or cold temperatures, but he also can expect this apparent loss of penis length to be temporary and that his penis will return to normal once the cold factor is gone.
-But for some men, a loss of penis length has nothing to do with the cold.
+But for some men, a loss of penis length has nothing to do with the cold and is the result of other factors.

 As guys are well aware, penis size varies considerably among men, and much of the reason for differences in penis length is related to a man’s ethnic background.
 Penis length is a source of pride, and many men believe they have a small penis when in reality they fall into what is considered by experts to be a normal size.